BSO

 His Fight for Freedom

-Local libertarian leader Terry Franklin has waged many battles over the years on behalf of liberty, but none more strenuously than against Amherst Town Hall on behalf of the annual music and politics festival known as the Extravanganja held to oppose civil liberty violations caused by the drug war.
+Local libertarian activist Terry Franklin has waged many battles over the years on behalf of liberty, but none more strenuously than against Amherst Town Hall on behalf of the annual music and politics festival known as the Extravanganja held every year to oppose civil liberty violations caused by the drug war.

 The recent retirement of Amherst Police Chief Charles Sherpa was cause for reflection by Franklin on his many encounters over the years with local authorities and their attempts to undermine the festival.
 Franklin tried to get the local mainstream media to print this brief memoir but was unsuccessful.
-Therefore I am glad to offer this space to report information the rest of the local media would not.
+Therefore I am glad to offer this space to report a slice of history the rest of the local media would not.

 The retirement, this past year, of Amherst police chief Charley Scherpa, along with that of Barry Del Castilho earlier as Amherst town manager, brings to a close an era.
 I dealt with the two of them as implacable enemies over the course of twelve years.